-In the following, we design two experiments, which demonstrate that neither of the two directions always holds: (i) We first show that small, human imperceptible perturbations in a given test image can make a properly trained ProtoPNet identify prototypes in arbitrary regions (for the human eye) of the input (Section~\ref{sec:head_on_stomach}). (ii) Secondly, we disprove the backward direction by revealing that simple JPEG compression can drastically lower similarity scores between image patches that look similar to a human before and after compression (Section~\ref{sec:JPEG}).
+\textbf{Equivalence 1.} In the following, we design two experiments, which demonstrate that neither of the two directions always holds: (i) We first show that small, human-imperceptible perturbations in a given test image can make a properly trained ProtoPNet identify prototypes in arbitrary regions (for the human eye) of the input (Section~\ref{sec:head_on_stomach}). (ii) Secondly, we show that simple JPEG compression can lead to drastically lower similarity scores between image patches that look similar to a human before and after compression (Section~\ref{sec:JPEG}).